docker/docs/compose/gettingstarted.md

 mount is denied, or a service cannot start, try enabling file or drive sharing.
-Volume mounting requires shared drives for projects that live outside of `C:\Users` (Windows) or `/Users` (Mac), and is required for _any_ project on Docker for Windows that uses [Linux containers](/docker-for-windows/#switch-between-windows-and-linux-containers-beta-feature).
-For more information, see [Shared Drives](../docker-for-windows/#shared-drives) on Docker for Windows, [File sharing](../docker-for-mac/#file-sharing) on Docker for Mac, and the general examples on how to [Manage data in containers](../engine/tutorials/dockervolumes.md).
+Volume mounting requires shared drives for projects that live outside of `C:\Users` (Windows) or `/Users` (Mac), and is required for _any_ project on Docker Desktop for Windows that uses [Linux containers](/docker-for-windows/#switch-between-windows-and-linux-containers-beta-feature).
+For more information, see [Shared Drives](../docker-for-windows/#shared-drives) on Docker Desktop for Windows, [File sharing](../docker-for-mac/#file-sharing) on Docker for Mac, and the general examples on how to [Manage data in containers](../engine/tutorials/dockervolumes.md).
 >
 > * If you are using Oracle VirtualBox on an older Windows OS, you might encounter an issue with shared folders as described in this [VB trouble ticket](https://www.virtualbox.org/ticket/14920).
-Newer Windows systems meet the requirements for [Docker for Windows](/docker-for-windows/install.md) and do not need VirtualBox.
+Newer Windows systems meet the requirements for [Docker Desktop for Windows](/docker-for-windows/install.md) and do not need VirtualBox.
 {: .important}